Hdoc1509/shell-fns/plugins/vitejs/README.md

 **All functions use the same arguments:**

 - $1: Desired template.
-You should take a look to the <a href="https://github.com/vitejs/vite/tree/main/packages/create-vite#scaffolding-your-first-vite-project" target="_blank">supported templates</a>
+You should take a look to the [supported templates](https://github.com/vitejs/vite/tree/main/packages/create-vite#scaffolding-your-first-vite-project)
 - $2: Directory name.
 Can be `.` for current folder.

 **If no argument is passed**, each function will use the default prompt for its package manager